 - Alopecia areata – this disorder is believed to be caused by an autoimmune disease.
 Simply stated, it is when the body’s immune system attacks its own hair.
 With this condition you will see round patches of hair loss on the scalp and sometimes elsewhere on the body.

 - Cicatricial (scarring) alopecia – this disorder is rare as it destroys a person’s hair follicles.
 Scar tissue then forms which blocks growth of new hair follicles.

 - Central centrifugal cicatricial (scarring) alopecia – this condition is seen most often in African American women.
 It starts in the center of the scalp and progresses outward.

 How Is Hair Loss Treated?

 Diagnosing the cause of hair loss can be complicated as there are many variables.
-To properly diagnose hair loss and prescribe an effective treatment, a consultation with a board certified dermatologist is required.
-Dr. Rebecca Baxt and Dr. Saida Baxt begin with an extensive health history to identify the potential causes of your specific hair loss problem.
-They will also examine your scalp and hair.
-An in-office scalp biopsy can be performed to pinpoint the exact nature of your hair loss condition.
+To accurately diagnose hair loss and prescribe an effective treatment, a consultation with a board-certified dermatologist is required.
+Dr. Rebecca Baxt begins with an extensive health history to identify the potential causes of your specific hair loss problem.
+She will also examine your scalp and hair.
+An in-office scalp biopsy can be performed, if needed to pinpoint the exact nature of your hair loss condition.

 Once a diagnosis has been obtained, treatments can be recommended including medication.
 It’s important to note that no one treatment works for everyone.
 To find one that helps, Dr. Baxt will try a few types of treatment or different medications, or she may recommend ProGen PRP™.